andreazignoli/pyoxynet/README.md

 ## Flask-Pyoxynet inference app

-A flask inference app called Flask-Pyoxynet has been deployed on a [Amazon Lightsail](https://aws.amazon.com/getting-started/hands-on/serve-a-flask-app/) private server.
+A flask inference/generation app called Flask-Pyoxynet has been deployed on a [Amazon Lightsail](https://aws.amazon.com/getting-started/hands-on/serve-a-flask-app/) private server.
 Currently, flask-pyoxynet runs on Lightsail containers service.

 It is possibile therefore to call Flask-Pyoxynet from a terminal, and provide data in json format.
 If your input data has only 7 variables, then the classic Oxynet configuration can be used by replacing X with 7 (see command below), otherwise if the input variables are only 5, you can replace X with 5: